-When I was younger, I used to think that if I ran a mile in under 10 minutes, then I must be doing something wrong.
-Nowadays, I don’t really care how fast I am, because I just want to enjoy my runs and not worry about time.
-However, I still like to know what my average pace is, so I decided to do some research into how long it takes to run a mile.
+When I was younger, I thought that if I ran a mile in under 10 minutes, I must be doing something wrong.
+Nowadays, I don’t care how fast I am because I want to enjoy my runs and not worry about time.
+However, I still like to know what my average pace is, so I decided to research how long it takes to run a mile.

 On average, an unfit person who runs for exercise at a moderate pace (say, 6 miles per hour) would complete one mile in approximately 12 minutes.
 Elite marathon runners run a mile at an average pace of 4 to 5 mins.

 How long does it take to run a mile

 If you are looking to get into running, then you should probably start by trying to run a mile.
 This is a great way to see how far you can go and what kind of pace you can maintain.
 It also helps you figure out if you like running or not.
 You don’t need any fancy equipment to do this either.
 Just wear comfortable clothes and sneakers that fit well.

 Running a mile is considered one of the most challenging sports activities.
 It takes a lot of practice to get it down.
 But if you want to run a mile in less than eight minutes, here’s what you need to know…